+Figure 1: Mapping Source Datasets to Virtual Dataset

-1After a virtual dataset has been created, its data elements can be accessed using typical HDF5 API routines (i.e. H5Dread and H5Dwrite), with the actual data elements being retrieved from the corresponding locations in source datasets.
+After a virtual dataset has been created, its data elements can be accessed using typical HDF5 API routines such as H5Dread and H5Dwrite with the actual data elements being retrieved from the corresponding locations in the source datasets.

 Furthermore, virtual datasets can have unlimited dimensions and map to source datasets with unlimited dimensions, allowing a virtual dataset to grow over time, as its underlying source datasets change in size.
-Extending the idea of source datasets growing over time (and therefore the virtual dataset growing) to the realm of simultaneous writing to and reading from those datasets (i.e. the ‘SWMR’ feature in HDF5) shows that a virtual dataset can be employed to create a single, coherent view of a set of source datasets that are being concurrently written while the virtual dataset is read from, something otherwise not possible with HDF5.
+Extending the idea of source datasets growing over time (and therefore the virtual dataset growing) to the realm of simultaneous writing to and reading from those datasets (in other words, the single-writer/multiple-reader (SWMR) feature in HDF5) shows that a virtual dataset can be employed to create a single, coherent view of a set of source datasets that are being concurrently written while the virtual dataset is read from, something otherwise not possible with HDF5.

-Use Cases
+VDS Use Cases

 In this section we discuss several use cases for VDS.